5 Fast-Food Sandwich Chains Customers Are Abandoning

 Additionally, Così felt a lot of internal struggle amplified by external issues.
 A revolving door of CEOs meant solid marketing plans and business strategies were struggling to come to fruition.
 A combination of erratic management and a failed recovery from the economic crash resulted in multiple bankruptcies and restaurant closures, some of which took place while customers were still eating.

 Because of the financial hardship and leadership issues the company was undergoing, many of its franchises saw poor management and customer retention.
 Yelp reviews of certain locations paint a picture of dirty restaurants and bad service.

 According to the website, there are 27 reported Così locations active, although it seems the company is currently on the brink of disappearing.
-Così reported that it would now be shifting focus on catering after its last bankruptcy in 2020.
+Così reported that it would now be shifting focus to catering after its last bankruptcy in 2020.